nmilosev/anyfed/README.md

 - LibreELEC (ARM) - with and without root
 - Fedora 24 x86_64 - with and without root
 - Ubuntu 16.04 - with and without root
+- Arch Linux (2016-09) - with and without root
 - Android 6.0 - without root, using Termux (install ```tar``` and ```wget``` first, restart Termux and then run the script)

 # License